 Patrick Henry College is located in the heart of Loudoun County, an area steeped in history and filled with spectacular vistas, scenic byways and charming towns and villages.
-Conveniently located just an hour from our nation’s capital, Washington, D.C., or historic Gettysburg to the north, we invite you to explore the rich heritage of Northern Virginia during a visit to Patrick Henry College.
+Conveniently located 50 miles from our nation’s capital, Washington, D.C., and 65 miles from historic Gettysburg to the north, we invite you to explore the rich heritage of Northern Virginia during a visit to Patrick Henry College.

 Altogether, residential life and the network of programs and services provided by the Office of Student Life serve as the center of the Patrick Henry College experience.

 There are currently two Resident Directors: one male and one female.
-Resident Assistants are provided on each wing in each dorm.
+Resident Assistants are provided for each wing in each dorm.